Rain, hail or thunderstorm can be a matter of great concern for the normal human being, but not for hikers.

 There are basically two areas to explore – the Limestone Retezat and the Central Retezat.
-The Limestone Retezat route passes through lower altitude and covers caves and gorges.
+The Limestone Retezat route passes through lower altitudes and covers caves and gorges.
 The Central Retezat route, on the other hand, covers higher peaks, valleys, and lakes.

 Head out to this route if you want to do something out of ordinary.
-This trail provides great options for a day travel or it can be covered in several days.
+This trail provides great options for day travel or it can be covered in several days.

 21. Cinque Terre Coastal trail – Italy

 If you want a change from the mountainous landscape, this is the trail you should head for.